esilanna/Client_DW/DOCUMENTATION.md

 ### Purpose of Project: Build a Data Warehouse for a business to store and analyze customer information using MS SQL Server and a Star Shema Data Warehouse model. ###

-**Schemas Overview:**
+#### Schemas Overview: ####
 - Fact: The fact schema is used to organize fact tables and keep them all together
 - Dimension: The dimension schema is used to organize the dimension tables and keep them all together

+#### Tables Overview: ####

 **Fact Table Overview:**

 Fact.Accounts
 - AccountID: Primary Key for the table
 - DateKey: Surrogate key pointing to the date table
 - CustomerKey: Surrogate key pointing to the customer table
 - ServiceKey: Surrogate key pointing to the service table
 - LocationKey: Surrogate key pointing to the location table
 - InvoiceTotal: The price of the services for the current service table row from above

 **Dimension Table Overview:**

 Dimension.Customer
 - CustomerKey: Primary key for the customer table
 - FirstName: First name of the client